jitendrakohar/jitendrakohar/README.md

 <h1 align="center">Hi 👋, I'm <span style='color: red;'>JITENDRA KOHAR</span></h1>

-<h3 align='center'>Professional iOS and Flutter application Developer with 1+ years of experience at outthinking pvt ltd</h3>
+<h3 align='center'>Professional Software Enginner | AI Developer with 2+ years of experience at outthinking pvt ltd</h3>
 <div align="center">background in Computer Science and worked on a various android project with  kotlin, java, dart.
 Intend to build a career with company of hi-tech environment with committed & dedicated people, which will help me to realize my potential.
 Willing to work as a key player in challenging and creative environment.</div>